robertdebock/ansible-role-revealmd/README.md

 Role Variables
 --------------

-directory - the location where revealmd will look for .md files, defaults to /data. options - the extra options that you'd want revealmd to start with, defaults to none. appport - the TCP to listen to, defaults to 1948.
+revealmd_directory - the location where revealmd will look for .md files, defaults to /data. revealmd_options - the extra options that you'd want revealmd to start with, defaults to none. revealmd_port - the TCP to listen to, defaults to 1948.

 Dependencies
 ------------